All Episodes

 It's open line Friday on Thursday, which means that when we go to the phones, the program is all yours.

-All right, uh, thanks to the archives at the Cybercast News Service, we have uh, and this just runs 13 seconds, but we have audio of Jack Mertha being offered cash, bribes during the ab scam sting.
+Thanks to the archives at the Cybercast News Service, we have, and this just runs 13 seconds, but we have audio of Jack Murtha being offered cash bribes during the AB scam sting.

-Uh he turned this down at first, but then says later, uh, I'm not interested in it at this point.
+He turned this down at first, but then says later, I'm not interested in it at this point.

 He was an unindicted co-conspirator.